Amisor/SNVcalling_Nextflow/README.md

 If detailed information about the data is available, such as the specific country, it is stored in the region variable.
 However, if the data lacks such granularity, only the continent is stored.

 Unfortunately, no short-read sequencing genomes generated on the Illumina platform were found for South America.
-The majority of datasets available from this region were produced using long-read sequencing technologies, such as the dataset from Peru (SRR7816670).
-Only one dataset from Chile (SRR21942766) was generated using the Illumina HiSeq 2500, but it is based on ATAC-seq rather than WGS, making it unsuitable for single nucleotide variant (SNV) calling.
+The majority of datasets from this region were produced using long-read sequencing technologies, such as Peru (SRR7816670).
+One dataset from Chile (SRR21942766) was generated using the Illumina HiSeq 2500, but it is based on ATAC-seq rather than WGS, making it unsuitable for single nucleotide variant (SNV) calling.
 ATAC-seq focuses on open chromatin regions, and while it may detect some SNV in these areas, the data is inherently biased and lacks comprehensive genome coverage.